Minister: Ukraine aims to develop air-to-air combat drones | Technology

 Ukraine has bought some 1,400 drones, mostly for reconnaissance, and plans to develop combat models that can attack the exploding drones Russia has used during its invasion of the country, according to the Ukrainian government minister in charge of technology.

-Ukraine has purchased drones like the Fly Eye, a small used for intelligence, battlefield surveillance and reconnaissance.

-"And the next stage, now that we are more or less equipped with reconnaissance drones, is strike drones," Federov said.
-"These are both exploding drones and drones that fly up to three to 10 kilometres and hit targets."
-He predicted "more missions with strike drones" in the future, but would not elaborate.
-"We are talking there about drones, UAVs, UAVs that we are developing in Ukraine.
-Well, anyway, it will be the next step in the development of technologies," he said.
+He predicted ''more missions with strike drones'' in the future, but would not elaborate. ''We are talking there about drones, UAVs, UAVs that we are developing in Ukraine.
+Well, anyway, it will be the next step in the development of technologies,''he said.

 The only alternative, for now, is satellite systems like Starlink, which Ukrainians may rely on more if blackouts start lasting longer.